 Gingerbread Thumbprint Cookies Ingredients

-So, ready to make some gingerbread cookies?
+So, ready to make some gluten-free gingerbread cookies?
 Here are the ingredients you'll need:

 - Almond flour: Only one flour needed!
 It gives a soft and chewy texture.